Cadmium hydroxide: Preparation, and reactions

 Cadmium hydroxide loses water on heating, producing cadmium oxide.
-Decomposition commences at 130 °C and is complete at 300 °C. Reactions with mineral acids (HX) produce the corresponding cadmium salts (CdX2).
+Decomposition commences at 130 °C and is complete at 300 °C. Reactions with mineral acids (HX) gives the corresponding cadmium salts (CdX2).
 With hydrochloric acid, sulfuric acid, and nitric acid, the products are cadmium chloride, cadmium sulfate, and cadmium nitrate, respectively.

 Uses

 It is generated in storage battery anodes, in nickel-cadmium and silver-cadmium storage batteries in its discharge: